kiba/Writings/atg/chp3_very_much_alive.md

 "Try me."

 "It's absolutely not Stargate Command, but it's a set of a television series called 'Stargate SG-1'.
-I am in an alternate universe where our missions and lives are a complete work of fiction and it's the year two thousand fifteen.
+I am in an alternate universe where our missions and lives are a complete work of fiction in the year two thousand fifteen.
 Or so what I been led to believe."

 O'Neill nearly froze in disbelief.
 "That's something...new.
 It's hard to believe."

 "I could be delusional."

-"No, but given what I have seen, I can't dismiss it out of hand.
-Doctor Jackson got himself trapped in an alternate reality before we pulled him out of the reality mirror before it got destroyed."
+"Given what I have seen in the past, I can't dismiss it out of hand.
+Doctor Jackson got himself trapped in an alternate universe before we pulled him out of the reality mirror."

-Just when O'Neill was starting to make peace with Cromwell being dead, he couldn't believe that his friend appeared from out of nowhere, seemly alive and well.
-He hoped that what he was seeing in front of him wasn't a fake.
+Part of O'Neill still wondered if Cromwell is alive, even after he answered all his questions to his satisfaction.

 Years of special operation has taught him that ignoring reality was likely to lead to very bad things.
 People who died, should remain dead.
 Cromwell broke his rule.
 So he has to believe what what we seeing in front of his eyes.

-The man who gave up his life so that Earth can survive is not dead.
+The man who gave up his life to save Earth from a black hole is not dead.

 ***

-Walking to the control room didn't take long for General Hammond.
-His office wasn't really that far away.
+It didn't take long for General Hammond to get here, as his office was located nearby in this underground complex.

 "Frank Cromwell, am I hearing this right?
 You ended up seventeen year into the future on an alternate Earth, where we are the subject of a television series?"

 "Yes, I believe that's about right," Cromwell affirmed.

 "The probability of encountering such a reality is incredibly low," Carter said.
 "To be the same in all the ways except that we are a science fiction series?
 It's far more likely that we would encounter a reality very similar to ours but just a tiny different.
-Even though that parallel realities posited by the many-world interpretation of quantum mechanics, we still have no working theories on how to actually cross one."
+Even though that parallel realities are posited by the many-world interpretation of quantum mechanics, we still have no working theories on how to actually cross one."

 "And now we have verification of a working method how to cross one?"
 Hammond conjectured.
 "We already encountered alternate realities using the Reality Mirror, but that got destroyed."